 6. Create a Plan of Attack

 A goal without a plan is a plan to fail.
 But also be willing to adapt the plan as needed.
+Together we can update or create a rock solid annual fundraising plan.

 8. Get Uncomfortable